The Scottish International Airshow

 Doug is Managing Director of DKM Aviation Partners, which provides solutions to the Air Traffic Control industry and specialises in expert aviation analysis for radio and TV.
 He has over 40 years in Air Traffic Control operational and senior management experience working for The Department of Transport, The Civil Aviation Authority and NATS Ltd. Doug has recently appeared on The Discovery Channel, BBC Horizon, and worldwide radio and TV stations with expert aviation analysis.
 Doug’s roles include media and ATC co-ordination and event manager.

 Euan graduated from Strathclyde University in Electronic & Electrical Engineering in 2003 and joined Zisys Events in early 2004.
-Euan has been involved in both Scottish Airshows 2014 & 2015 as well as the Prestwick World Festival of Flight and deals with technical aspects in the daily running of the organisation, which includes Trader application processing, invoicing & admin.
+Euan has been involved in all Scottish Airshows as well as the Prestwick World Festival of Flight in 2013 and deals with technical aspects in the daily running of the organisation, which includes Trader application processing, invoicing & admin.

 Assistant Event Manager

-Cal is a Commercial Music graduate from the University of the West of Scotland, and a highly experienced event manager.
+Cal is a BA graduate from the University of the West of Scotland, and a highly experienced event manager.
 Cal has been a part of the Airshow management team since 2015 with an ever expanding remit, working primarily on the event manual, site layout, infrastructure, and site management.